vulpemventures/docs.vulpem.com/docs/marina/api.md

  * `AccountType.Ionio`: account using [Ionio](https://ionio-lang.org/) artifacts to generate taproot scripts.

 :::tip
-All accounts are *confidential* and generates blinding keys for each script according to [SLIP77](https://github.com/satoshilabs/slips/blob/master/slip-0077.md).
+All accounts are *confidential* and generate blinding keys for each script according to [SLIP77](https://github.com/satoshilabs/slips/blob/master/slip-0077.md).
 :::

 ### getAccountInfo